decidim/decidim/docs/services/elections_bulletin_board.md

 bundle exec rake decidim_elections:generate_identification_keys
 ```

 This task will output the generated private and public keys.
 You should copy the public key and send it to the Bulletin Board administrator through a secure channel.
 When copying the key, include the starting and ending lines with the prefix `-----`.
+Together with the key, send your **Authority name** to the Bulletin Board administrator and store its value on the environment variable `BULLETIN_BOARD_AUTHORITY_NAME`.

 After that, use one of these methods to make the private key available from your Decidim installation: